YNascimento/Quote-generator/README.md

 ## About <a name = "about"></a>

 This is a simple Front-End Only app using ReactJS to access two pages without reloading the browser.
-Here we can see Quotes and their Authors that are chosen randomly and you can insert new quotes too the list.
+Here we can see Quotes and their Authors that are chosen randomly and you can insert new quotes to the list.

 ## 🔧 Built with <a name = "with"></a>